Menu Close

 Welcome to the International Conference in Data Science 2025 (ICDS-2025)

-The pre-conference workshops will be conducted on the 24th November 2025 and the inauguration ceremony will be held on the 25th November 2025 at the Faculty of Science, University of Colombo, Sri Lanka.
+The conference workshops will be conducted on the 24th and 26th November 2025 and the inauguration ceremony will be held on the 25th November 2025 at the Faculty of Science, University of Colombo, Sri Lanka

 Conference Timeline

-Two pre-conference workshops will be held on the 24 th of November 2025 at the Faculty of Science, University of Colombo.
-Further details will be shared soon.
+Two conference workshops will be held on the 24th and 26th of November 2025 at the Faculty of Science, University of Colombo.

 Prof. Hiroshi Mamitsuka